 Motivated by the above-mentioned research, this study aims to achieve parameterization models for a wind evolution model modified from Simley and Pao's (2015) model.
 In addition, it is desired to gain some insights into the complex relationships between wind evolution and wind-field-related variables such as wind statistics, atmospheric stability, and relative positions of measurement points.
-For these purposes, a previous study (Chen, 2019) was done to explore different supervised machine learning algorithms on a simple level, including stepwise linear regression (see e.g. Hocking, 1976), regression tree (see e.g. Breiman et al., 1984), support vector regression (see e.g. Vapnik, 1995), and Gaussian process regression (see e.g. Rasmussen and Williams, 2006).
+For these purposes, a previous study (Chen, 2019) was done to explore different supervised machine learning algorithms on a simple level, including stepwise linear regression (see, e.g., Hocking, 1976), regression tree (see, e.g., Breiman et al., 1984), support vector regression (see, e.g., Rasmussen and Williams, 2006).
 It was found that Gaussian process regression, overall, performs the best for prediction of wind evolution model parameters, and thus its potential is further analyzed in this study with more extensive data.

 This research is mainly done using lidar measurement because lidar can provide large amounts of spatially separated measuring points simultaneously, which is of great advantage for studying the dependence of wind evolution on separation in comparison to data from a meteorological tower.
 Lidar data from two measurement campaigns undertaken in different terrain types are available.
-In one of the measurement campaigns, data taken on a meteorological tower is also involved in the analysis to provide a comparison.
+In one of the measurement campaigns, data taken on a meteorological tower are also involved in the analysis to provide a comparison.

-The present paper is organized as follows: Section 2 briefly explains the theoretical basis of wind evolution and its prediction concept as well as the principles of the methods applied in this work; Section 3 introduces the measurement campaigns and the data processing; Section 4 presents the results of the statistical analysis of the wind evolution model parameters; Section 5 illustrates the process of model training and the evaluation of the parameterization models; Section 6 summarizes the results and gives the conclusions and an outlook.
+The present paper is organized as follows: Sect.
+2 briefly explains the theoretical basis of wind evolution and its prediction concept as well as the principles of the methods applied in this work; Sect.
+3 introduces the measurement campaigns and the data processing; Sect.
+4 presents the results of the statistical analysis of the wind evolution model parameters; Sect.
+5 illustrates the process of model training and the evaluation of the parameterization models; and Sect.
+6 summarizes the results and gives the conclusions and an outlook.